-The tour is 28 days in duration including international flights.
+The tour is 26 days in duration including international flights.
+Please note due to flight schedules you may arrive/depart on Day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
-Join the tour on Day 2 in Ashgabat and end the tour on Day 27 in Urumqi.
+Join the tour on Day 2 in Ashgabat and end the tour on Day 25 in Bishkek.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.